AnYuan/Memo/README.md

 # reading-list

+## 2018.11.04
+[IHKeyboardAvoiding](https://github.com/IdleHandsApps/IHKeyboardAvoiding): IHKeyboardAvoiding is an elegant solution for keeping any UIView visible when the keyboard is being shown - no UIScrollView required!

+[tuist](https://github.com/tuist/tuist): 🚀 Create, maintain, and interact with Xcode projects at scale https://tuist.github.io/tuist/

+[Crayon](https://github.com/jianstm/Crayon): 🖍 Expressive styling on terminal string. (chalk for swift)

+[PathKit](https://github.com/kylef/PathKit):Effortless path operations in Swift

 ## 2018.11.03
 [AloeStackView](https://github.com/airbnb/AloeStackView):A simple class for laying out a collection of views with a convenient API, while leveraging the power of Auto Layout.